Who Is Uketsu?

 The origin: decades ago, the Katabuchi patriarch Soichiro entered into an incestuous relationship with his own sister, Chizuru.
 Soichiro's neglected wife, Ushio, discovered the affair and, in a state of dissociation, severed her own left hand.
 Shortly after, Chizuru gave birth to a son, Momota, who was born missing his left hand.

-The curse attribution: a manipulator named Rankyo (actually a woman named Shizuko from a rival branch of the family, orchestrating generational revenge) convinced Soichiro that Momota’s deformity was Ushio’s supernatural punishment.
-Rankyo established what became the “Offering of the Left Hand”: any Katabuchi child born with a missing left hand must be imprisoned from childhood, and between the ages of 10 and 13 must murder a descendant of the rival branch and present the victim’s severed left hand at the family altar.
+The curse attribution: a manipulator named Rankyo convinced Soichiro that Momota's deformity was Ushio's supernatural punishment.
+Rankyo was actually a woman named Shizuko from a rival branch of the family, and she orchestrated generational revenge.
+Rankyo established what became the "Offering of the Left Hand".
+Any Katabuchi child born with a missing left hand must be imprisoned from childhood.
+Between the ages of 10 and 13 that child must murder a descendant of the rival branch.
+The child must then present the victim's severed left hand at the family altar.

 Enter Keita and Ayano, the present-day wardens assigned to a disabled child named Momoya.
 They refused to become killers.
-They built the Saitama and Tokyo houses as theatrical sets designed to simulate compliance with the ritual while faking it entirely.
-Keita scavenged the intact bodies of suicide victims, specifically Kyoichi Miyae, a bachelor who jumped from a bridge, and presented their severed left hands to the family enforcer, Kiyotsugu, as the required “Offerings.”
+They built the Saitama and Tokyo houses as theatrical sets.
+Those sets simulated compliance with the ritual and faked it entirely.
+Keita scavenged the intact bodies of suicide victims.

 The deception holds until Kyoichi's body surfaces and the police investigate.
 Kiyotsugu confronts Keita: he knows the rituals were faked.
 He threatens to take Momoya back to the main family compound and force the boy to perform an actual murder.